 Kenya is the go-to at SkyeLine Studio and manages the accounts for many of our clients.
 She ensures that we stay on task, that all of our client’s questions get answered, and that they are happy with the materials our team creates.

-Besides bringing in new clients for Skyeline, which seems to make her light up and talk just a tad bit louder, she coordinates the marketing for our clients and has a hand in creating and distributing their brand message though all types of media.
+Besides bringing in new clients for Skyeline, which seems to make her light up and talk just a tad bit louder, she coordinates the marketing for our clients and has a hand in creating and distributing their brand message through all types of media.
 She uses a creative, yet simplistic approach to target a broad audience and specializes in writing taglines, social posts, website copy, press releases, bios and more.
 Kenya also handles media relations to gain exposure for events or newsworthy items, and when needed, she makes basic website updates.

 For over 15 years, her enthusiasm for marketing companies and helping them to grow hasn’t slowed down and still brings her joy.
 We think she really likes a good rags-to-riches story, but then again, doesn’t everybody?

 Kenya thrives when telling a client’s story and digs to the core to discover what makes a person and their company tick.
 She’s learned that their passion is what authentically draws in success and she knows it’s a great stepping stone to help develop or even expand an existing brand.

 She has become an integral part of our team, and she is more than happy to help yours.
 We do share at SkyeLine, but we think we’ll keep her.

 Before SkyeLine Studio

 When Kenya was in college, one of her marketing professors shared the story of the Smartfood® Company and how that shiny black bag actually made the brand and put them on the map.
 She knew at that very moment that she wanted to be a part of something like that.
 To take an idea, turn it into a product or service and then out to market is what inspired her then, and still today.